ak2795/CSC_515/README.md

     pixel white
     * numThreads - The number of threads you would like to be spawned on the GPUs

 4. ```cpuRGBThreshold rMin rMax gMin gMax bMin bMax```
     * rMin - The minimum red component that the pixels must have to turn the pixel white.
     * rMax - The maximum red component that the pixels must have to turn the pixel white
     * gMin - The minimum green component that the pixels must have to turn the pixel white.
     * gMax - The maximum green component that the pixels must have to turn the pixel white
     * bMin - The minimum blue component that the pixels must have to turn the pixel white.
     * bMax - The maximum blue component that the pixels must have to turn the pixel white

+5. ```gpuKnearest1 k numthreads```
+    This function is much faster than the gpuKNearest2.
+We included gpuKNearest2 for comparison purposes.
+    * k - The number of nearest neighbors you would like to compare the pixel to
+    * numThreads - The number of threads you would like to be spawned on the GPUs

 ## Authors